uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 #v(2em)
 This section will mainly focus on introductory data analysis with some preliminary tables and plots describing critical aspects of the data.
 Visible patterns will be discussed with the data that has been formulated and the coming sections below will describe how we plan on applying and modelling this data.
 == 4.1 Data Integration and Cohort
 For the data integration and cohort definition, we first filtered the dataset.
 We then applied groupby operations to extract and aggregate key information.
 This aggregation was performed by 'borough (Area)', month, and 'postcode'.
-The 'postcode' attribute serves as a critical key, as it is directly used to link and integrate the Heat Vulnerability Index (HVI) data.
+The 'postcode' attribute serves as a critical key, as it is directly used to link and integrate the Heat Vulnerability Index data (Nayak et al., 2018).

 == 4.2 Borough × Month Aggregation
 To explore trends over time, the data were aggregated by borough and month.
 The aggregation reveals that incidents tend to cluster during the spring and summer months, aligning with increased construction activity.
-#v(1em)
-#align(center, [Table 2.
-Monthly Aggregation of Incidents by Borough and Postcode])
+Table 2.
+Monthly Aggregation of Incidents by Borough and Postcode
 #table(
   columns: 6,
   align: (left, right, right, right, right, right),